DBrennan88/Principles-of-Data-Analytics/README.md

 # Principles-of-Data-Analytics
+# My Work
+# Author Darragh Brennan

-Describe wht the rep is needed for and how to use
+Describe wht the repo is needed for and how to use